jshingler/LeanAgileDevops_Notes/StandardWork.md

   - Pipeline Must be Source Controlled too
   - Publish to Binary Repository
 - Establish plan for managing sensitive data like passwords (Vault, CredHub, ...)
+- Create Basic Continuous Delivery / Deployment Pipeline (Concourse, Jenkins Pipeline)
+If the team likes, Dev can be pushed automatically.
+In order to not interrupt work anyone has in process, QA and above should be pull based from the Binary Repository
+  - Pre Deployment Validation of Component Dependencies before Deploying a component
+  (Database, other components, ...)
+  - Post Deployment Validation - Smoke Test
+  Depending upon Component Dependencies, ... require standing up Mock and Stubbedd dependencies (MonteBank)
+  -

 ## Daily